aws-samples/eks-multi-cluster-gitops/initial-setup/doc/repos/GitHub-Bootstrap.md

    --personal
    ```

-4. Wait for the `staging` cluster to start.
-Track the progress of the Flux
+4. Track the progress of the Flux
    deployments using the Flux CLI.
 This may take >30 minutes due to exponential
    backoff, however this is only a one-time process.
    ```bash